This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-• Serving Size: The recipe is versatile in terms of portions.
-It’s perfect as a hearty meal for one, or can easily serve two when complemented with a salad or additional side.
+• Serving Suggestion: This dish makes a hearty meal for one or can serve two with a single serving salad or small side dish.

 Frequently Asked Questions